GOCDB/gocdb/lib/Authentication/README.md

 to prevent collision with other components.

 * Without modification, the framework is configured for x509 client certificate authentication.
-Therefore, you will probably need to configure your Apache instance for SSL with client cert authentication.
+Therefore, with a default installation, you will need to configure your Apache instance for SSL for client cert authentication.

 Please note, it will no doubt need to be extended and modified to suit the requirements of the particular deployment.
 The authentication abstractions can't be used